Skip to main content

 3

-FileAgent and SearchAgent run in parallel, each with their own LLM client and isolated mini ReAct loop (within the maxWorkers limit).
+FileAgent runs with effort=low (user’s model), SearchAgent same.
+Both in parallel, each with its own LLM client and isolated mini ReAct loop (within maxWorkers limit).

 4